plops/cl-cpp-generator2/example/154_stm32/article.md

 - this document doesn't clarify if the adc can be triggered with the hrtimer resolution (or if it will just start with the next closest ADC clock cycle)

+- CMP2 can step dac (i don't quite understand this)